rmorales723/FinalProject/README.md

 ![edit-client-page](https://user-images.githubusercontent.com/72527380/147842982-d543b5f1-7acd-4718-9a2e-f3e5ea79bef8.png)

 We have `EditClient` react component that fetches the current data for the client being edited from the backend Rails API.
 And, then it lets the logged in user edit the client information (e.g. name, number, email, img_url).
-When the user hits the Submit button, it makes a fetch (PUT type)
+When the user hits the Submit button, it makes a fetch (PATCH type)
  API call to the backend Rails API and the client data is updated in the backend database.

  # Appointments page